<img src="https://ws.zoominfo.com/pixel/JV60JGR5LG4sEWlH3Xte" width="1" height="1" style="display: none;">

 Key default alerts that may be indicative of an account compromise include:

-• Email forwarding or redirect rule created – Attackers often make changes to Email forwarding and redirect settings when accessing a tenant, in order to hide their presence from the victim, as well as to ensure that the attacker has visibility into emails being sent to the victim.
+- Email forwarding or redirect rule created – Attackers often make changes to Email forwarding and redirect settings when accessing a tenant, to hide their presence from the victim, as well as to ensure that the attacker has visibility into emails being sent to the victim.

-• Unusual volume of external file sharing – An attacker may change file sharing settings in an environment or upload their own files to share.
+- Unusual volume of external file sharing – An attacker may change file-sharing settings in an environment or upload their files to share.

-• eDiscovery search started or exported – Attackers may look to take advantage of eDiscovery search capabilities in client environments in order to find potentially sensitive information in the environment.
+- eDiscovery search started or exported – Attackers may look to take advantage of eDiscovery search capabilities in client environments to find potentially sensitive information in the environment.

 Organizations can also establish custom alerts to detect potentially malicious actions specific to their tenant.

-If we have identified an account compromise from Azure Active Directory Sign Ins and Office alerts, we need to identify what actions the attacker may have taken, both in order to maintain persistence in the environment, to attack other tenants, or to exfiltrate date from the victim environment.
-Logs associated with activity that the attacker took in Microsoft Exchange and SharePoint Online are accessible in the Unified Audit Log, which is located at the following URL:
+If we have identified an account compromise from Azure Active Directory Sign-Ins and Office alerts, we need to identify what actions the attacker may have taken, both to maintain persistence in the environment, to attack other tenants, or to exfiltrate data from the victim environment.
+Logs associated with the activity that the attacker took in Microsoft Exchange and SharePoint Online are accessible in the Unified Audit Log.

 A screen shot of this page is presented below: